 We can evaluate your information, discuss how the process works, and if you file, help insure you get the maximum award possible.

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, visit our Hospice Fraud information page.
+Have specific questions or ready to see if you have case?
+Contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 All inquiries are protected by the attorney-client privilege and kept confidential.

 MahanyLaw – America’s Whistleblower Lawyers